Nitrodist/markcampbell.me/_posts/2015-06-14-database-transactions-with-pytest.md

 1. Test discovery under `spec/` or `test/`
 2. Automatic database transaction support per test

 We have a old, custom python project that I've been working with and slowly modernizing.
-The need to unit tests came up and I evaluated a few options.
+The need for unit tests came up and I evaluated a few options.
 I ended up choosing [pytest](https://pytest.org/) as it seemed to be most modern and popular framework.

 By default, pytest is configured to discover tests in *all* directories and subdirectories.
 So, while it does work, it can be slow (because it crawls everything) and it can discover tests that it shouldn't (such as a vendored code).

-To fix this, I ended up using the `norecursedirs` option.
-This option tells pytest which directories *not* to recurse into (no option exists to tell it to only go into certain directories).
+I worked around this issue by using the `norecursedirs` option.
+This option tells pytest which directories *not* to go into (no option exists to tell it to only go into certain directories).
 Here's a sample config:

 {% highlight ini %}
 # setup.cfg